kubernetes-sigs/krm-functions-registry/CONTRIBUTING.md

 ```
 ├── publishers # Home for all functions metadata
-│   ├── communities
-│   │   ├── kustomize
+│   ├── kustomize
-│   │   │   ├── fn-foo
+│   │   ├── fn-foo.yaml
-│   │   │   │   └── krm-function-metadata.yaml
+│   │   ├── fn-bar.yaml
-│   │   │   ├── fn-bar
+│   │   ├── README.md
-│   │   │   └── OWNERS # OWNERS of the publisher
+│   │   └── OWNERS # OWNERS of the publisher
-│   │   ├── kubeflow
+│   ├── kubeflow
-│   │   ├── sig-cli
+│   ├── sig-cli
-│   │   └── OWNERS # OWNERS to approve new community publishers
-│   ├── companies
-│   │   ├── apple
-│   │   │   ├── fn-baz
-│   │   │   └── OWNERS # OWNERS of the publisher
-│   │   ├── google
-│   │   └── OWNERS # OWNERS to approve new company publishers
+│   └── OWNERS # OWNERS to approve new publishers
-│   ├── github-orgs
-│   └── individuals
 ├── krm-functions # Home for in-tree functions source code
 │   ├── Makefile
 │   ├── kustomize